Beee4life/acf-city-selector/README.md

 The plugin hasn't been tested yet in the following situations:
 * as a repeater field on a user page
+* on taxonomy pages
+* on settings pages
 * most front-end usage (except single use)
 * with the Gutenberg editor (and don't hold your breath either, I hate it)